Hot Tub Concrete Pad Cost: 10x10 = 1.36 yd3 + Load

 Why hot tub pad bids differ

-Hot tub pad bids vary because contractors may make different assumptions about load, excavation depth, base stone, thickness, reinforcement, and access.
+Hot tub pad bids vary because contractors may make different assumptions about load, excavation depth, base stone, thickness, reinforcement, drainage, access, and installer coordination.
 One bid may be a simple 4 in pad.
-Another may include extra base, a larger service area, thicker concrete, and a route that protects landscaping.
+Another may include extra base, a larger service area, thicker concrete, electrical sleeves, and a route that protects landscaping.
 Normalize the scope before choosing the lowest number.

 Installer handoff checklist